dyhes/zulip/docs/subsystems/html-css.md

 # HTML and CSS

-## Zulip CSS organization
+## Aloha CSS organization

-The Zulip application's CSS can be found in the `static/styles/` directory.
-Zulip uses [Bootstrap](https://getbootstrap.com/) as its main third-party CSS library.
+The Aloha application's CSS can be found in the `static/styles/` directory.
+Aloha uses [Bootstrap](https://getbootstrap.com/) as its main third-party CSS library.

-Zulip uses PostCSS for its CSS files.
+Aloha uses PostCSS for its CSS files.
 There are two high-level sections of CSS: the "portico" (logged-out pages like /help/, /login/, etc.), and the app.
 The portico CSS lives under the `static/styles/portico` subdirectory.

-## Editing Zulip CSS
+## Editing Aloha CSS

 If you aren't experienced with doing web development and want to make CSS changes, we recommend reading the excellent [Chrome web inspector